gruntjs-updater/grunt-stitch/README.md

 In this example, running `grunt stitch` will build two separate files.
 One "basic" version, with the main file essentially stitched to `dist/basic.js`, and another "with_extras" version written to `dist/with_extras.js`.

 While each stitch target can be built individually by running `grunt stitch:basic` or `grunt stitch:extras`, running `grunt stitch` will build all stitch targets.
-This is because `stitch` is a [multi task][multitask].
+This is because `stitch` is a [multi task](http://gruntjs.com/creating-tasks#multi-tasks).

 ```js
 // Project configuration.